 They’d already learned a lot about back injuries in dachshunds.
-They came across something called IVDD – Invertebral Disk Disease.
-Similar to what Miles had, IVDD affects the joints in the spine of small breed dogs including dachshunds, Pekingnese, Beagles, Shi Tzus, Corgis and Malteses.
+They came across something called IVDD – Invertebral Disc Disease.
+Similar to what Miles had, IVDD affects the joints in the spine of small breed dogs including dachshunds, Pekingese, Beagles, Shi Tzu's, Corgis and Maltese's.
 It causes back pain, rear limb paralysis, and an inability for the dog to walk or feel their back legs, which can result in incontinence.

 They thought they could help more dogs.

 They did more research online.
 They looked at the braces humans used and considered about how they could apply that type of design to a brace for dogs.
 Vets offered them feedback– helping them figure out where to make the brace stronger and how to shape it correctly.

 Finally, they came up with the final product– L'il Back Bracer.

 The ergonomic brace alleviates pressure on the dog’s spine and is designed to stabilize the back from both above and below.
 It’s adjustable, easy to put on and take off and made with a medical-grade breathable fabric called “Breathe-o-Pene.”
 In addition to providing support for the dog’s back, its snug fit helps calm the nervous system.
 It comes in three sizes– small which fits dogs under 12 pounds, medium for dogs 12 to 22 pounds and large for dogs 22 to 32 pounds.

 Pets can wear it as needed–when they’re going for a walk or playing or all the time.